antonkstk/usersubscriptions/README.md

 This will start a webserver on port 8080 (http://localhost:8080)

 Service uses H2 Database and has some test data loading into it on start up.
-After service started up, some user data is added to the database and can be fetched by calling `Fetch information about all users` endpoint.
+After service started up, user and product data added to the database and can be fetched by calling `Fetch information about all users` endpoint.

 ### Used technologies: